-- Long-Term Disability – Fully funded for regular full-time employees (prorated for regular part-time employees), employees are eligible the first of the month after six months of continuous service.
+Long-Term Disability – Fully funded for regular full-time employees (prorated for regular part-time employees), employees are eligible the first of the month coinciding with 30 days from date of hire.
 The benefits are payable after a waiting period of 90 days at a rate of 66 2/3 percent of base salary, up to a maximum monthly benefit of $5,000.

 Coverage is provided by MetLife, Policy #KM 05911325-G; 800-438-6388

 Voluntary Accidental Death and Dismemberment – Regular employees may choose to participate in additional AD&D coverage through payroll deduction, and have the choice of plan and coverage amounts.